 Your privacy is important to us

-All advisers at Vault Financial Group Pty Ltd are authorised representatives of Sentinel Private Wealth Pty Ltd and licensed to give financial advice.
+All advisers at Vault Financial Group Pty Ltd are authorised representatives of Shartru Wealth Management Pty Ltd AFSL 422409 and licensed to give financial advice.
 The information on this web page is not advice and is intended to provide general information only.

 Read about how Vault Group collects, secures, uses and discloses your personal information.

 We collect personal or confidential information in our dealings with you or your firm to conduct our services, therefore we state here how this information is kept safe and in what circumstances we do disclose your information.

 Your information: When we refer to your information, we are referring to both your personal information, as defined under the Privacy Act 1988 (Cth).

 Sensitive information: The Privacy Act 1988 (Cth) defines some types of personal information as sensitive.
 We don’t commonly collect sensitive information, which includes information about a person’s race, ethnic origin, political opinions, health, religious or philosophical beliefs and criminal history.
 In the event we require any sensitive information we would only collect this with your permission, and we will only use it for the purpose for which you provided it.